-I will start my Kaideng K80 review with thanking GeekBuying for offering me this nice quadcopter.
+I will start my Kaideng K80 review by thanking GeekBuying for offering me this nice quadcopter.
 I also appreciate their continuous support and professional attitude as they never try to influence me in writing my article in a certain way.

 Kaideng K80 review – Design and build quality

-My first impression on this Kaideng K80 was: WOW.
+My first impression of this Kaideng K80 was: WOW.
 Those from Kai Deng Toys made a really nice job.
 The design of the KD K80 is a nice mix between elegant and aggressive.
 The built quality of both aircraft and transmitter is pretty good.

-Being a ready to fly product (RTF) you just need to load the battery into the quad and you can already start having fun with your new toy.
+Being a ready-to-fly product (RTF) you just need to load the battery into the quad and you can already start having fun with your new toy.